 For purposes of this Management's Discussion and Analysis of Financial Condition and Results of Operation, references to "we," "our," "us" or similar terms when used in a historical context refer to LGI Homes, Inc. and its subsidiaries.
-See Note 1 "Organization and Business-Initial Public Offering and Reorganization Transactions" and Note 2 "Acquisitions" to our consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for more information regarding the reorganization transactions, the initial public offering and our acquisitions of our joint venture partners' interests in the LGI/GTIS Joint Ventures.

 Key Results